Fried Mozzarella Sticks

 Spicy Buttermilk Fried Chicken using the Vortex

-There’s absolutely nothing I would change about this recipe for spicy buttermilk fried chicken.
+There’s absolutely nothing I would change about this recipe for spicy buttermilk fried chicken using the Vortex.
 I enjoyed every single bite immensely.
-I think it’s the perfect fried chicken, and considering that I made it on my grill without deep frying it, I just could not possibly be happier with it.
+I think it’s the perfect fried chicken, and considering that I made it on my Weber grill without deep frying it, I just could not possibly be happier with it.

 To make sure the skin crisps up good and that the chicken pieces cook evenly, do not over-crowd them on your grill.
 Also, I do not flip my chicken as it cooks.
 I put it on, close the lid, and don’t mess with the chicken for 45 minutes.
 Just let it do it’s thing.